dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # ☑️ Tests

-I have realized tests on Android Visual Studio using AVD for Nexus API 27 by Google Inc.
+I have tested on Android Studio using AVD for Nexus API 27 by Google Inc.

-Also, looking to improving the  AVD performance using Genymotion virtual devices, running a Samsung Galaxy S6 7.1.0 - API 25 with successful.
+Looking to improve the AVD performance I have used Genymotion virtual devices to emulate a Samsung Galaxy S6 7.1.0 - API 25 with successful.

 # 🔨 Built With